 Surge protection for sensitive equipment is desirable.
 There are many varieties of devices and they must be used in accordance with manufacturer specifications.
 Both differential-mode (between wires) and common-mode (between wires/equipment and earth ground) protection devices are available.
 Common-mode protection relies on a high-quality earth ground.
 These surges are generally most destructive and characterized by elevated voltages on wires/equipment with respect to the earth ground.
 It is also possible for a nearby strike to propagate through the earth itself, raising its potential above the equipment.
 These are more likely where there are poor earth grounds and grounding materials.
 Isolating working grounds from earth grounds is advantageous.
 In some cases, inductive arrays between working and earth grounds can help protect against these problems.
 Shielded data cables, connected to ground only at one end, should be used to reduce the likelihood of induced transients in signal lines.

-For equipment that connects to third-party infrastructure such as telephone lines and mains power lines, uses power from generators or has long cable runs between sensors and modules, there is a risk of direct or induced electrical transients in cables.
+For equipment that connects to third-party infrastructure such as telephone lines and mains power lines, uses power from generators or has long cable runs between sensing instruments and modules, there is a risk of direct or induced electrical transients in cables.
 Appropriate transient protection and/or isolation devices placed where cables enter equipment and at both ends of long cables are recommended.
 Careful attention must be paid when earthing transient protection devices so that earth potential equalization is achieved for each system being protected.

 7. Corrosion (high salt, geothermal and humid environments)

-Equipment installed in locations with high or moderate corrosive atmospheres can suffer from data errors due to sensor malfunction and reduction in equipment reliability.
+Equipment installed in locations with high or moderate corrosive atmospheres can suffer from data errors due to instrument malfunction and reduction in equipment reliability.

 Common problems include: